AndriaJandieri/AndriaJandieri/README.md

 Welcome to my GitHub profile — glad you're here!

-- About Me
+# About Me

-Passionate about learning and exploring new technologies
+-Passionate about learning and exploring new technologies

-Enjoy working on personal projects that help me grow
+-Enjoy working on personal projects that help me grow

-Always curious, always improving
+-Always curious, always improving

-- What I’m Working On
+# What I’m Working On

-Experimenting with different programming languages and tools
+-Experimenting with different programming languages and tools

-Building small applications to sharpen my skills
+-Building small applications to sharpen my skills

-- What I Enjoy
+# What I Enjoy

-Solving problems and figuring out how things work
+-Solving problems and figuring out how things work

-Writing clean, simple, and maintainable code
+-Writing clean, simple, and maintainable code

 <!--
 **AndriaJandieri/AndriaJandieri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.